 The LTTng project aims at providing highly efficient tracing tools for Linux.
 It's tracers help tracking down performance issues and debugging problems involving multiple concurrent processes and threads.
 Tracing across multiple systems is also possible.

+Traces can be either viewed "live" (as they are produced) by attaching to the live viewer port using LTTng live protocol, or after tracing has been stopped.
 Once a trace has been streamed completely, the trace can be processed by any tool that can process a local LTTng CTF trace.

 By default, the relayd outputs the traces in : ~/lttng-traces/hostname/session-name/domain-name